Homemade poppy seed filling is actually simple to make and is so much better than store bought. The texture and flavor is superior in every way.

 - Meanwhile heat the milk, butter, salt, and sugar on medium heat until the sugar dissolves and the milk is frothy.

-- Slowly pour in a small amount of the hot milk into the eggs, whisking vigorously with the other hand.
+- Slowly pour in a small amount of the hot milk into the egg yolks, whisking vigorously with the other hand.
 This is called tempering, which prevents the eggs from scrambling.
-When you’ve added about half of the milk to the eggs, pour the tempered mixture back into the saucepan and cook on medium-low heat until the mixture thickens, just like making pudding.
+When you've added about half of the milk to the eggs, pour the tempered mixture back into the saucepan and cook on medium-low heat until the mixture thickens, just like making pudding.

 - Add the poppy seeds, mixing to combine.
 Cool.
 The filling will thicken up as it cools.
 Store the filling in the refrigerator for up to a week and freeze for up to 3 months.